roeszler/kapthol/README.md

 ## Deployment

-### Display Environment
+### Display Environment (GitHub / GitLab / BitBucket)
 The site has been deployed to GitHub pages.
 The steps to deploy are as follows:
-  - Create / open an exsisting repository for the project with the name of your choice on your GitHub, GitLab or Bitbucket account page
+  - Create / open an exsisting repository for the project with the name of your choice on your GitHub, GitLab or Bitbucket account page.
   - Navigate within the GitHub repository you chose, and then navigate to the "settings" tab, which displays the general title.
   - On the left hand navigation menu, I selected the "pages" option midway down the menu.
   - At the top of the pages tab, the source section drop-down menu changed to select the branch: "main" with the folder selected as "/(root)"